nest/nestml/doc/installation.rst

 Installation with conda (with NEST simulator)
 ---------------------------------------------

-In preparation, `create a conda environment with NEST <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_, and install some additional dependencies:

 .. note::

    We recommend using `miniforge <https://github.com/conda-forge/miniforge>`_ or `micromamba <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_ in place of Anaconda/miniconda as they have some advantages when installing in larger environments.

+In preparation, `create a conda environment with NEST <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_, and install some additional dependencies.

+Please make sure to have the latest conda version installed and to create a new environment with the command below, i.e. installing all packages together at the start versus installing one by one.

 .. code-block:: bash

    conda create --name <env_name>
    conda activate <env_name>
-   conda install -c conda-forge nest-simulator ipython cxx-compiler boost boost-cpp libboost pip install nestml
+   conda install -c conda-forge nest-simulator ipython cxx-compiler boost boost-cpp libboost cmake make pip install nestml

 Alternatively, NEST can also be installed from source in a conda environment.
 The instructions can be found `here <https://nest-simulator.readthedocs.io/en/stable/installation/condaenv_install.html#condaenv>`_.